joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part2.md

 ### Querying a list of clients

-Before I do any frontend work (like mentioned above) I tested my query in GraphiQL Playground, thats good because it provides autocomplete for fields that are available in any entity, relationships etc..Once that's done I can move to the frontend app.
+Before I do any frontend work (like mentioned above) I tested my query in GraphiQL Playground, that's good because it provides autocomplete for fields that are available in any entity, relationships etc..Once that's done I can move to the frontend app.

 {% include image.html path="posts/graphiql.png" path-detail="posts/graphiql.png" alt="graphiql" %}